Home / About

 Overview

 In order to promote the reform and development of undergraduate teaching work, and establish a mechanism for undergraduate teaching work, ZJUI has established the Undergraduate Affairs Committee.
 The committee is an expert organization that provides consultation, deliberation, supervision, and guidance on the undergraduate teaching work of the institute.
-The committee members are listed in alphabetical order according to surnames' pinyin.
+The committee members are listed in stroke number according to surnames' pinyin.

 Members